TUW-VieVS/RADIATE/README.md

   - `-cleanup`
   - `-nocleanup` (default)
 - Specify how sessions are evaluated:
   - `-readAzel` (default): the input settings (stations, azimuths, elevations) for the ray-tracing of the respective session have to be stored in an .azel file, containing a line for every single observation.
-The .azel file must be stored in *DATA/AZEL/*.
+The azel file(s) must be stored in *DATA/AZEL/*.
 For all the observations contained in it, ray-traced delays will be produced.
+See Section "Required format of the azel files" for the syntax of azel files.
   - `-createUniAzel`: in case ray-traced delays for uniformly distributed azimuths and constant elevations are desired, a further option is possible.
 The input settings (number of uniformly distributed azimuths, list of elevations) have to be specified in *DATA/INPUT/azel_spec.txt*.
 Thus, a virtual .azel file is created internally (without being saved as a .txt. file) for all stations from the selected station coordinates file.
 This means that no .azel file is required in *DATA/AZEL/*.
+See Section "Required format of the azel files" for the syntax of *azel_spec.txt*.

 ### Required format of the NWM text files ###